slip-slap/slip-slap.github.io/_posts/2019-10-30-math-space-summary.md

    vector space is better option, because It doesn't change depend on the choosen coordinate system.

-#### History
-1. Gauss is the first guy who finds Non-Euclidean Geometry, but he keep this to himself, never told anybody. you may say he is perfectism, but maybe he just selfish.
-Later on, another Russian guy find Non-Euclidean geometry, to study his paper, Gauss learn Russian language.
-2. Bolyai find Non-euclidean geometry, and pushished it. and send the paper to Gauss, but gauss ignore said I had alread find this.
-So his work is ignored by contempory scientist.

 #### Relationship Between Geometry and Algebra